 As noted in the recent review of the EPBC Act (Samuel 2020), “better data and information are needed to set clear outcomes, effectively plan and invest in a way that delivers them, and to efficiently regulate development.”

-The national data landscape for environmental research is rich, diverse and complex - spanning multiple sectors, jurisdictions and data modalities.
+The national data landscape for environmental and earth science research is rich, diverse and complex – spanning multiple sectors, jurisdictions and data modalities.
 There is a critical need for digital research infrastructure that can support integrated and seamless national-scale research.
-Researchers need digital research infrastructure that enables the sharing and reuse of environmental data.
-Sharing data and making it accessible means it isn’t collected over and over.
-This saves time and money for research, and enables researchers to focus on what’s missing.
+Researchers need digital research infrastructure that enables the sharing and reuse of earth and environmental data.
+Environmental managers and policy makers need trusted data supply chains and tools that enable them to make data-driven decisions.

-With the help of shared, accessible data and digital research tools, researchers can tackle the big challenges for our environment, which include adapting to climate change, saving threatened species, and reversing ecosystem deterioration.
+With the help of shared, accessible data and digital research tools, researchers can tackle the big challenges for our planet, which include adapting to climate change, saving threatened species, and reversing ecosystem deterioration.

 A Thematic Research Data Commons (Thematic RDC) is a vehicle for the ARDC and our national partners to collaboratively develop and deliver sustainable digital research infrastructure on a national scale.
 It will enable us to best meet the needs of our diverse national research communities in a strategic and comprehensive way.

-The Planet Research Data Commons (Planet RDC) for environmental research is the second of 2 pilot Thematic RDCs launching in the 2022-23 financial year with an initial budget of $15.8m.
-The first Thematic RDC is the People Research Data Commons.
+The Planet Research Data Commons (Planet RDC) for environmental and earth science research is the second of 2 pilot Thematic RDCs launching in the 2022-23 financial year with an initial budget of $15.8m.
+The other is the People Research Data Commons, joining the existing HASS Research Data Commons and Indigenous Research Capability.
 The Thematic RDCs will be enduring initiatives, with the digital research infrastructure capabilities being sustained and enhanced over the long-term.

-The Planet RDC will support environmental researchers to develop cross-sector and multi-disciplinary data collaborations on a national scale.
+The Planet RDC will support environmental and earth science researchers to develop cross-sector and multi-disciplinary data collaborations on a national scale.
 It will integrate underpinning compute, storage infrastructure and services with analysis platforms and tools that are supported by expertise, standards and best practices.
-And it will bring together data from a range of sources to tackle the big questions.
+It will also bring together data from a range of sources to tackle the big questions.